nvaws/labs/SAA-Lab01.md

 - Create Target Group
 - Target group name: MyTG
 - VPC: MyVPC
-- Leave rest defaults and click Create.
+- Leave rest defaults and click Next.
+- Leave everything om this page unchanged and click Create target group.

 Let us register our instances in ASG with the MyTG target group.
-Select your ASG and go to action dropdown and click on edit.
-You will find a field for target group.
-Click on the empty field and assign MyTG.
-Save.
+Go to Auto Scaling Groups, select your ASG and click on Edit button on top.
+Scroll down to find the Load balancing section, click on the first check box and select the target group you created from the dropdown.
+Go to the bottom of the page and click on Update.

-Click on Load Balancers: Create Load Balancers
+Go to the Load Balancers page and click on Create Load Balancers.

 From next screen, create an Application Load Balancer